rkprojects/openlink-v1-cmsis-dap/README.md

 * In the step where CMSIS-DAP debugger needs to be selected, select **OpenLink-V1 CMSIS-DAP**.
 * For specific example with LPC4357 MCU based target board refer to [project home page](https://ravikiranb.com/projects/cmsis-dap-debug/).

+# Pending Stuff

+* JTAG interface of the debug unit is not yet tested as all the Cortex-M boards I have are designed with SWD debug port.
+However JTAG interface is completely implemented in firmware.
+* SWO Trace capture is not yet implemented.
+* Currently a test USB VID/PID: [1209/0001](http://pid.codes) is assigned which is meant for only private testing.
+Unique USB VID/PID assignment is pending.
+* Current 10-pin debug connector (J4) is of through hole type with 1.27mm pitch.
+Commonly used connectors are of SMD type compatible with samtec FTSH-105- styles.

 # License